Anthony-Vuong/TactBot/README.md

 ✔️08/11/2021: Rover features updated to work with DC motor with no encoder.
 Not tested yet.

 ✔️08/12/2021: Rover updated with steering and throttle.
 Not tested yet as parts are not in yet.

+✔️08/30/2021: Parts to complete Rover are in - will assemble by end of today.
+As well as work on multi-processing/threading motor.
+Should I work on joystick for app?